Skip to main content

 CDI Attributes and Local Data

-Currently, CDI document attributes cannot be used for local data.
-This is because CDI document types are not ‘regular’ resource types – they are returned in a separate PNX field (display/attribute) for display purposes, but are returned in the resource type facet as a regular resource type value.
+Currently, CDI document attributes cannot be used for local data because CDI document types are not ‘regular’ resource types – they are returned in a separate PNX field (display/attribute) for display purposes.
+They are returned in the resource type facet as a regular resource type value.
+They can also not be configured in Primo VE as secondary resource types.

 The following example shows a CDI record with a CDI document attribute: